Growing and sowing

 Growing Linseed for fibre and seed ?

-Over time flax growers and seed breeders have selected varieties to favour either seed or fibre production, where as in the past the value of the seed and fibre would of been of equal importance.
+Over time flax growers and seed breeders have selected varieties to favour either seed or fibre production, whereas in the past the value of the seed and fibre would have been of equal importance.
 There are no specific dual purpose varieties of flax.
-The potential of growing linseed varieties for seed and fibre is becoming increasingly attractive to both commercial farmers and artisan growers (this is particularly useful when flax fibre seed is difficult obtain as per the 2021 - 2024 seasons).
+The potential of growing linseed varieties for seed and fibre is becoming increasingly attractive to both commercial farmers and artisan growers (this is particularly useful when flax fibre seed is difficult to obtain as per the 2021 - 2024 seasons).
 Our own work, and others studies in Europe with similar conclusions confirm that the fibre yield of linseed can be utilised for both industrial uses and longline spinning.

 We are quite excited about the future of growing dual purpose flax both for industrial use and for hand spinning using longline linseed fibre.